rfuzzo/MWSE/docs/source/types/mwseLogger.md

 **Parameters**:

 * `modDir` (string): The directory of mod to retrieve the loggers for.
-This argument corresponds to the `lua-mod` field of the mods metadata file.
+This argument corresponds to the `lua-mod` field of the mod's metadata file.
 * `filepath` (string): *Optional*.
 The filepath to retrieve the logger for.
 This is relative to `modDir` and corresponds to the `filepath` field of the logger to retrieve.

 **Returns**: